NguynHungNguyen/Virtual-Staging/README.md

 ## Acknowledgments

-Contributions and support from the open-source AI community.
+Contributions and support from stablediffusion.vn and the open-source AI community